steineggerlab/folddisco/README.md

 # Query with amino-acid substitutions and range.
 # Alternative amino acids can be given after colon.
 # X: substitute to any amino acid, p: positive-charged, n: negative-charged, h: hydrophilic, b: hydrophobic, a: aromatic
 # Here's enolase query with 3 substitutions; Allow His at 164, Asp & Asn at 247, and His at 297.
+(Install e_coli_folddisco index first)
 folddisco query -p query/2MNR.pdb -q 164:H,195,221,247:ND,297:H -i index/e_coli_folddisco -d 0.5 -a 5 --top 10 --header --per-structure
 # Range can be given with dash.
 This will query first 10 residues and 11th residue with subsitution to any amino acid.
 folddisco query -p query/4CHA.pdb -q 1-10,11:X -i index/h_sapiens_folddisco -t 6 --serial-index